k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 Removing columns from an LU table must be implemented manually.

-### LU Schema - Support of Multiple Product Versions
+### Support of Multiple System Versions

-It could be that new columns or new tables have been added to a table by a more recent product version.
+It could be that new columns or new tables have been added to a table by a more recent system version.

 Examples: